-Moreover, research conducted by Koriat and Bjork (2005) supports the notion that both the associative strength and direction of cue-target word pairs affects both the magnitude of JOL ratings and correct recall rates.
-Specifically, the authors delineated between types two types of associations that were thought to influence the relationship between JOLs and recall.
-First, a priori associations refer to forward associates (e.g., credit-card).
-The strength of these pair types is rooted in the likelihood that the cue item will elicit the target item at test.
-As such, a priori association strength can be readily assessed through the use of free association norms (e.g., The University of South Florida Free Association Norms; Nelson, McEvoy, & Schreiber, 2004; The Small World of Words Project; De Deyne, Navarro, Perfors, Brysbaert, & Storms, 2019).
-These norms are generated free association tasks in which participants are provided with a cue word and are asked to respond with the first target word that comes to mind.
+More recently, research conducted by Koriat and Bjork (2005) supports the notion that both the associative strength and direction of cue-target word pairs affects correspondence between JOL ratings at study and subsequent correct recall.
+Specifically, the authors delineated between types two types of associations thought to influence the relationship between JOLs and recall.
+First, a priori associations refer to associations in the forward direction (e.g., credit-card).
+The strength of these pair types is rooted in the likelihood that the cue word will elicit the target word at test.
+A priori/forward association strength can be readily assessed through the use of free association norms (e.g., The University of South Florida Free Association Norms; Nelson, McEvoy, & Schreiber, 2004; The Small World of Words Project; De Deyne, Navarro, Perfors, Brysbaert, & Storms, 2019).
+These norms are generated via free association tasks in which participants are provided with a cue word and are asked to respond with the first target word that comes to mind.
 These norms can then be used to compute the probability of responding to word A with word B (i.e., forward associative strength, FAS).
-Second, a posteriori associations refer to the perceived relatedness between pairs that are only apparent to participants when words are presented together at study.
+Second, a posteriori associations refer to the perceived relatedness between pairs that are only apparent to participants when words are presented together.
 These pairs can refer to weakly associated pairs (e.g., article-newspaper) or strong associates that in which the pair order has been flipped (i.e., backward pairs, card-credit).
 Similar to a priori pairs, free association norms can be useful for indexing the backward associative strength (BAS) between pairs (i.e., the probability of responding to word B with word A in an A-B item pairs; see Nelson, McEvoy, & Dennis, 2000 for a review).
-Thus, a posteriori pairs should have either weak levels of FAS or strong levels of BAS.
+Thus, a posteriori pairs could have either weak levels of FAS or strong levels of BAS.

-To test the correspondence between JOLs and recall for a priori and a posteriori pairs, Koriat & Bjork (2005) conducted three experiments in which participants were presented with a mix unrelated and forward associates (Experiment 1), forward and backward associates (Experiment 2), and unrelated pairs, forward associates, and a set of semantically related a posteriori pairs that shared no association based on norms (Experiment 3).
-Across each experiment, an illusion of competence was detected for a posteriori pairs in which participants’ JOLs exceeded that of subsequent recall.
-In particular, this effect was most noticeable for the backward pairs presented in their second experiment, as the target items within this pair type do not readily converge upon the cue.
-Thus, though participants rate backward pairs as likely to be remembered, they are unlikely to correctly recall them at test.
+To test the correspondence between JOLs and recall for a priori and a posteriori pairs, Koriat & Bjork (2005) conducted three experiments in which participants were presented with unrelated and a priori study pairs (e.g., strong forward associates; Experiment 1), a priori and a posteriori pairs (e.g., backward associates; Experiment 2), and unrelated pairs, a priori pairs, and a set of semantically related a posteriori pairs that shared no association based on norms (Experiment 3).
+Across each experiment, an illusion of competence was found for a posteriori pairs in which participants’ JOLs exceeded subsequent recall rates.
+In particular, this effect was particularly robust the backward pairs presented in their second experiment, as the target words within this pair type do not readily converge upon the cue.
+Thus, although participants predict that backward pairs as highly likely to be recalled, recall accuracy is typically much lower than predicted.

-Next, a follow-up study conducted by Castel et al. (2007) showed that the illusion of competence can be extended to include identical word pairs.
-Participants in Experiment 1 of this study were given a mix of strongly related, weakly related, unrelated, and identical cue-target word pairs and were asked to study the words and provide JOL ratings.
+The illusion of competence pattern found with a posteriori and backward pairs has similarly been found by Castel et al. (2007) who reported that the illusion of competence also occur when participants study identical cue-target pairs.
+Participants studied a set of strongly and weakly related forward associates, unrelated items, and identical cue-target word pairs and provided JOL ratings.
 Overall, an illusion of competence emerged for identical word pairs in which JOLs exceeded subsequent recall rates.
-One explanation for this finding is that participants perceived the identical pairs to be easier compared to the other pairs and thus spent less time studying them or because the participants did not encode the identical pairs as deeply because they thought they would be easier to recall (Castel et al., 2007).
+One explanation for this finding is that participants perceived the identical pairs to be easier relative to the other pairs and thus spent less time studying them or because the participants did not encode the identical pairs as deeply because they thought they would be easier to recall (Castel et al., 2007).
+[RT STUFF FROM CASTEL PAPER HERE]